ALRW/dayAsADev/courseSections/section1.md

 Introducing Ruby
 ---------------

+Ruby is a programming language.That is to say that it is a formal computer language designed to communicate instructions to a machine, particularly a computer.
+It is also interpreted.
+As an aside: languages broadly fall into two catagories: interpreted and compiled.
+Interpreted languages are read by a program and converted into machine code when they are run whereas compiled langagues are converted into machine code by a compiler.
+This produces a file that can then be run.
+This may sound like an exercise in semantics but the point is that different languages have different properties that make them particularly suited to certain tasks.

-uby is a programming language.
-It comes pre-installed on your Cloud9 workspace.
+Ruby as a language is perfect for our needs and importantly it comes pre-installed on your Cloud9 workspace.
 To test this, go to the command line and type (don't include the `$`)

 ```
 $ ruby -v